-A review of the Kane County ADID map revealed that no ADID wetlands were identified on this site.
+A review of the Kane County ADID map revealed that ADID wetlands were identified on this site.
+This wetland has been designated as having a high habitat quality and high functional value.
+Non-wetlands are classified as having undergone urban development or did not appear to have hydric soils.